 Creating a Compiler Plugin

-You can also use esbuild plugins as compiler plugins.
-This is useful if you want to use esbuild plugins to transform your source code.
+You can also use rolldown plugins as compiler plugins.
+This is useful if you want to use rolldown plugins to transform your source code.

 import { defineConfig } from 'commandkit';